 Treatment for spinal cord tumors depends on factors such as the tumor type, size, and location.
 Options may include surgery to remove the tumor, radiation therapy to shrink or destroy cancer cells, chemotherapy for malignant tumors, and supportive therapies to manage symptoms and improve quality of life.
 Regular monitoring and follow-up care are essential to monitor for recurrence and manage any long-term effects of treatment.

-The procedure for spinal cord tumors involves various surgical techniques aimed at removing or reducing the tumor’s impact on the spinal cord and surrounding structures.
+The procedure for spinal cord tumors involves various surgical techniques.
+The procedure aims at removing or reducing the tumor’s impact on the spinal cord and surrounding structures.
 Surgeons typically perform the procedure under general anesthesia, making an incision in the back to access the affected area of the spine.

-Depending on the tumor’s location and characteristics, different surgical approaches may be utilized, such as laminectomy or laminotomy.
+Depending on the tumor’s location and characteristics, different surgical approaches may be utilized.
+These could include laminectomy or laminotomy.
 In some cases, surgeons may use intraoperative imaging techniques like MRI or CT scans to guide the precise removal of the tumor while minimizing damage to healthy spinal tissue.

 After surgery, patients may require a period of intensive care and monitoring to manage post-operative complications and ensure recovery.
 Rehabilitation often follows to help restore mobility, strength, and function affected by the tumor or surgical intervention.
 Regular follow-up appointments deem crucial to monitor recovery progress and assess the need for additional treatments or therapies.